AnimeForLife191/Fumiko/docs/ui.md

 Unlike a standard web frontend, a desktop email watcher operates as a persistent daemon.
 It must coordinate background inbox polling, manage operating system lifecycles (system tray, window visibility, native keyrings), safely render arbitrary third-party HTML, and manage on-device LLM downloads, all while keeping the UI responsive.

-This document details the architecture of the `app` crate, explains our reactive state and worker model, breaks down our HTML sanitization pipeline, and outlines the frontend invariants we maintain.
+This document details the architecture of the `app` crate, explains our reactive state and worker model, breaks down our HTML sanitization and link execution pipeline, and outlines our frontend invariants.

 ---